cscart/docs/developer_guide/core/documents/documents.rst

     This functionality is available starting with CS-Cart/Multi-Vendor 4.4.1.

 A document is a set of data that serves to confirm a fact.
-Here are some examples of documents: *an order invoice*, *a packing slip*, *a gift certificate*, *etc*.
-You can edit the templates of such documents in **the Administration panel** by using **the visual editor**.
-The document template is html layout with the parts of dynamic data such as variables and snippets. **The Twig template engine** is used to render the documents.
-You can use all the features provided by this library.
+Here are some examples of documents: *an order invoice*, *a packing slip*, *a gift certificate*, etc. You can edit the templates of such documents in the Administration panel by using the visual editor.
+Just go to **Design → Documents** and choose a document you want to edit.

+A document template is an HTML layout which includes dynamic data such as variables and snippets.
+The **Twig** template engine is used to render the documents.
+Developers can use all the features provided by this library.

 ==================
 Types of Documents